You are here

 CPHR Alberta will engage qualified CPHR member volunteers to form an Accreditation Committee to review the application submission and determine if the program curriculum content covers at least 80% of the CPHR Competency Framework.

 With this accreditation program being used by all member provinces of CPHR Canada, any post-secondary institution that is accredited by any member association will be recognized by other member associations, and the student will be allowed to waive the NKE.
 For example, if a student graduates from an accredited school in Alberta, then moves to BC and wants to waive the NKE there, the BC association (CPHR BC) will recognize that school.

 - Accreditation Overview (download with appendix)

 - CPHR Competency Framework

-- Application Form - if you are a post-secondary institution that would like to begin the accreditation process
+- Application Form - Contact Alicia if you would like to start the application process

 - NKE Waiver Form - if you got your degree at an accredited school